qualityofarmor/studentsandcoaches/README.md

 * The distribution is dependent on the size of each Coach's current student pool and the coaches with the least amount of students are the first to be assigned students.

+## Make it work
+his was built using ruby 2.1.5
+1.  bundle install
+2. You can run tests using:
+3. It'll be using a sqlite database located at db/studentsandcoaches.db
+4. This code exercise uses Rspec for tests.
+Run some tests..I insist.
+Here's how:

+      $ rspec

+alternatively..you can run single verbose tests with:

+    $ rspec spec/coach_spec.rb --format documentation